 “Then the LORD said to Moses, “Behold, I am about to rain down bread from heaven for you, and the people shall go out and gather a day’s portion every day, that I may test them, whether they will walk in my law or not.”
 (Exodus 16:4)

 God’s original intention for manna was to test the Israelites’ obedience.
-They had just spent 400 years under Egyptian authority, and now God was introducing them to a different way of doing things.
+At the time, the Israelites had spent 400 years under Egyptian authority.
+Now, God was introducing them to a different way of doing things.

 Shortly after manna made its way onto the scene, God provided the Israelites with the Law through the Ten Commandments.
-The wilderness was a training ground for the Israelites to learn how to submit to a better authority—one that would give them prosperity, peace, and an inheritance.
+The wilderness was a training ground for the Israelites to learn how to submit to a better authority than Egypt—one that would give them prosperity, peace, and an inheritance.
 (Psalm 37:11)

-Manna reveals a powerful truth about the character of God—He teaches His people how to be obedient by His kindness.
-The lesson didn’t come by way of punishment; it came by way of free bread.
+Manna reveals a powerful truth about the character of God—He teaches us how to be obedient through His kindness.
+God did not teach the Israelites about obedience by punishing them, he taught them by giving them free bread.

 2. How to Cultivate a Rhythm of Work and Rest